RIDOS/ridos/README.md

 Hey there!
 I'm Azat.
 I'm a self-taught programmer who loves to create scripts in C++ to further simplify everyday life.
 Feel free to explore my projects, and even build upon them!

+I also have experience in developing websites using technologies such as OpenServer and the PHP Storm IDE.
+I studied the languages HTML, CSS, Javascript and PHP!

 ## How do I contact you?🖋️

 [VK](https://vk.com/ptaha99)